Council values its volunteers and the valuable role they play in our community.

 - Kyneton Museum Volunteer—answering questions relating to local heritage and the various exhibits on display at the museum.

-- transporting clients to medical appointments or other social and community events
+- transporting clients to medical appointments or social events

 Visitor Information Centres